PLEASE OBSERVE SOCIAL DISTANCING GUIDELINES

 From late August to late October*, adult spawning Chinook Salmon begin showing up in the area rivers.
 They are aggressive jumpers and provide exciting viewing as they migrate up stream and make their way up the Fishway to find suitable areas in gravel river beds.
 The adult Chinook die after they have spawned.
 After the eggs hatch the young salmon return to the lake the following spring.

-*dates are to be used as a guide.
+*dates are to be used as a guide only.

 For more information on the Fishway, please contact the Ministry of Natural Resources.